-Procuring services can be a very different process from procuring goods.
+Service procurement is often a very different process from purchasing goods.
 There are usually different requirements for supporting documentation and other pieces of information needed by Contracting Services.
-See the Contracting Services section of the Supply Chain Management website for more information.
+See the Buying Services section of the Supply Chain Management website for more information.

-If the item should not be classified as new moveable equipment because either:
+If the item should not be classified as new movable equipment because either: